Bariatric transport services are now being offered in southwest Virginia by Galax-Grayson EMS.

 The EMS Stronk 5K raises money to support the region's EMS provider health and safety program which seeks to encourage our region's heroes to live a healthy lifestyle through proper nutrition and exercise.
 Each year the Southwest Virginia EMS Council awards a $500 grant and trophy to the EMS agency that has made the most progress in encouraging the health and wellness of their members.

-The Second Annual EMS Strong 5K Walk and Run will take place on April 28th at 7:30 pm on the Virginia Creeper Trail in Abingdon, VA.
+The Third Annual EMS Strong 5K Walk and Run will take place on April 27th at 7:30 pm on the Virginia Creeper Trail in Abingdon, VA.

 REGISTRATION IS REQUIRED.